nwdigitalradio/rmsgw/admin/README.md

 ## Winlink Web Services scripts

 * These notes are for scripts supporting V5 Winlink Web Services
+* The python scripts in this directory require python version 2.7.9 or newer to run.

 * The following files in /etc/rmsgw need to be modified to support V5 Winlink Web Services
   * winlinkservice.xml